Mallow, County Cork: Sport

 Founded in 1882, Mallow Rugby Club is one of the oldest rugby clubs in the country.
 Former players include Munster Second Row Ian Nagle, who played juvenile rugby for Mallow and Ulster Prop Jerry Cronin, who played juvenile and Junior Rugby for the club.

 The town's association football club, Mallow United Football Club, was founded in 1926 and fields senior, junior, schoolboy, and schoolgirl football teams in the Munster Leagues.

 The local racecourse, Cork Racecourse, now renamed "Cork Racecourse Mallow", plays host to large horse racing events.

 Mallow GAA is the town's GAA club, and fields teams in hurling and Gaelic football.
 The club won the 2017 Cork Premier Intermediate Football Championship.

 Mallow Golf Club, founded in 1947, is located just outside Mallow and has 18 holes.
 Mallow AC is a local running club.

 Amenities

+Recreation

 Mallow is home to a branch of the Gate Cinema as well as a county library with an exhibition space.
 Other community amenities include a youth centre and a public swimming pool.
 The town also has several gyms and pubs.
 A farmers' market is held in the grounds of St James' Church on Friday mornings.

-Mallow Castle also hosts seasonal events.
+Healthcare

+Mallow General Hospital, a hospital in the Cork University Hospital Group, is an acute general hospital in the area.
+It ran an Emergency Department which was replaced with an Urgent Care Center — comprising an Injury Unit (for treatment and diagnosis of minor injury) and Medical Assessment Unit (for treatment and diagnosis of serious symptoms) — following restructuring in 2013.
+The hospital provides inpatient, outpatient and day patient services including radiology, physiotherapy, sleep study and cardiology.

+Southdoc, an out-of-hours service for urgent medical assessment, also has a location in Mallow.